When I moved back to Heilbronn in September 2013, my last pet, a budgie, was about 45 years ago. But this should change quickly.

 I had taken in a squatter :-)

 The next day I first got food and litter and a litter box.
 And I informed myself about my new duties.
 There's so much you don't know.
 I knew you had to bathe dogs, but cats?
-Google is already a practical invention :-)
+Google is really a practical invention :-)

 Sheila did not want to go outside the next day, she inspected her new home extensively.
 Only when I went to the terrace once, she went along, but always stayed close to me.